Lufthansa Group expects strong travel season – Operating loss cut by more than two-thirds in 2021

 -4.7 billion euros).

 Eurowings benefited in particular from the return of demand in the private travel segment, especially last summer.
-Cost reductions as part of the restructuring program also contributed to the improvement in earnings.
+Cost reductions as part of the restructuring programme also contributed to the improvement in earnings.
 Adjusted EBIT increased by 67 percent to -230 million euros (previous year: -703 million euros).

 Lufthansa Technik posted a clearly positive result last year.
 The provider of aircraft maintenance, repair and overhaul services benefited from the recovery in air traffic.
 Lufthansa Technik achieved an Adjusted EBIT of 210 million euros (previous year: -383 million euros).